urimerhav/discern-js/readme.md

 # Discern
 A one line script to set up google analytics and [segment](https://segment.com/) tracking for all events on your website.
 Setup is a single copy & paste.

 ## Setup

 First make sure you've installed either google analytics or segment on your site's `<head>` tag.
 Then:

-Paste the following lines right before the closing `</body>` tag on the webpage where you wish to track events.
+Paste the following lines below the google analytics / segment tag and above the closing `</head>` tag on the webpage where you wish to track events.
+Note that you would have to place it in every page you would want to track (same as with google analytics / segment).

 ```
 <script src="https://cdn.jsdelivr.net/gh/urimerhav/discern/js/discern.js">